ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 ---

 Exoplanet are interesting because their study is the gateway to discovering and confirming the existence of extraterrestrial life.
 Over the past decade astronomy has seen an explosion in new planets.
-With the introduction the James Webb Telescope,the most complex and largest that NASA has ever launched into space, and it's allocation a significant portion of it's study to the discovery of exoplanets, the results are expected to be seismic.
+With the introduction the James Webb Telescope - the most complex and largest telescope launched into space - allocating a significant portion of it's study to the discovery of exoplanets, the results on our knowledge of exoplanets are expected to be seismic.

+In this project I grab a few key characteristics known of planets nearby and perform visualization and a k-means clustering algorithm.

 This project grabs from the [**NASA exoplanets archive**](https://exoplanetarchive.ipac.caltech.edu/index.html){:target="_blank"}, a collaboration between Caltech and NASA under its Exoplanet Exploration Program.

-I'm drawing from the **[Planetary Systems](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html)** dataset, which provides in-depth data on every confirmed exoplanet known to astronomists to date.
-The table contains one row per planet per reference and collects data such as its radius and mass, distance, stellar systems.
+I'm drawing from the **[Planetary Systems](https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html)** dataset which records every confirmed exoplanet known to astronomists to date.

 <ul>
-  <li> <strong>Languages and packages</strong>: Python (pandas, matplotlib, seaborn, scikit-learn)</li>, SQL (one humble query)
+  <li> <strong>Languages and packages</strong>: Python (pandas, numpy, matplotlib, seaborn, scikit-learn)</li>, SQL (one humble query)
-  <li> <strong>Techniques </strong>: data querying, data cleaning, missing value detection, outlier handling, visualization, machine learning (clustering)</li>
+  <li> <strong>Techniques </strong>: data querying, data cleaning, missing value detection/outlier handling, visualization, machine learning (clustering)</li>
 </ul>

 I have a few goals associated with this project: